Back to: Home

 2. Then find the People in the list.

-3. Then Ctrl+Click each person you want to compare the done time of.
+3. Then Ctrl+Tap each person you want to compare the done time of.

 4. You'll now only see a line for each of your selected people.

-5. Because each line's a different color, you can compare each person.
+5. Because each line's a different colour, you can compare each person.

-6. And finally, when you click any point on a line, a panel slides out on the right, showing that day's timesheet for that person.
-This gives you more info about their done time, including exact start and stop times throughout their working day.
+6. And finally, if you tap any point on a line, it slides out on the right, showing that day's timesheet for that person.
+The timesheet gives you more info about their done time, including exact start and stop times throughout their working day.

 To learn more: